Certificates of Deposits, commonly known as CDs, can be the safe and secure investment answer for your retirement account.

 Does the whole notion of mutual funds, growth funds, junk bonds, exchange traded funds (ETFs), etc. seem overly complex and scary?

 Well, if it does --- relax, you are not alone.

 Safe CDs Should Be Part Of Your Retirement Account

 FDIC Insured Bank Accounts For Your IRA or 401k

 The overwhelming advantage of investing in a CD is that a CD can be insured by the Federal Deposit Insurance Corporation (FDIC).
 Money Market, savings, and checking accounts can also be insured by the FDIC.

 The FDIC insurance amount is $250,000 per each depositor, per each bank, for each different account ownership category.
-In addition, through December 31, 2012, the FDIC is providing unlimited insurance for what is called "noninterest-bearing transaction accounts".
-Generally, this includes checking accounts that do not pay interest.

 Now comes the hard part --- looking for a bank that has a good competitive interest rate that will increase your retirement income.